-Fig.(\ref{figscale5}) shows the plot of $T/H$ against the number of e-folds $N$ for different values of the constant $c_{1}$ for model-1.
+Fig.(\ref{figscale5}) shows the plots of $T/H$ against the number of e-folds $N$ for different values of the constant $c_{1}$ for model-1.
 From the figure, it is evident that the requirement $T/H > 1$ is maintained throughout the inflationary period.
-This shows that temperature dominates over the Hubble expansion parameter, indicating a warm inflationary scenario.
-The corresponding $T/H$ vs $N$ plot for model-2 is given in Fig.(\ref{figscale11}).
-Here different trajectories are generated for different values of the parameter $n$.
-Here also we see that the trajectories remain at the level $T/H>1$, indicating a warm inflationary phase.
-Moreover, for higher values of $n$ we see that we get a greater dominance of $T$ over $H$, showing intensified warm inflation.
+This shows that temperature dominates over the Hubble ex-pansion parameter, indicating a warm inflationary scen-ario.
+The corresponding $T/H$ vs $N$ plot for model-2 is shown in Fig.(\ref{figscale11}).
+Here, different trajectories are generated for different values of the parameter $n$.
+We also see that the trajectories remain at the level $T/H>1$, indicat-ing a warm inflationary phase.
+Moreover, for higher val-ues of $n$, we get a greater dominance of $T$ over $H$, show-ing intensified warm inflation.

-The ratio of energy density of $f(Q)$ gravity $\rho_{Q}$ to radiation energy density $\rho_{r}$ is plotted against $N$ in Figs.(\ref{figscale6}) and (\ref{figscale12}) for model-1 and model-2 respectively.
+The ratio of energy density of $f(Q)$ gravity $\rho_{Q}$ to radiation energy density $\rho_{r}$ is plotted against $N$ in Figs.(\ref{figscale6}) and (\ref{figscale12}) for model-1 and model-2, respectively.
 In both the cases, it is seen that the ratio was high at the beginning of the inflation, but it dropped toward the end ($N\rightarrow0$), and the various trajectories approached one another.
 Initially, the value of the ratio was significantly higher than $1$, indicating that $\rho_{Q}$ was the primary driver of inflation. $\rho_{r}$ became more significant as the inflation continued and approached the end.
-The ratio decreases as the inflation comes to an end, indicating that the two densities became comparable to one another.
+The ratio decreased as the inflation came to an end, indicating that the two densities became comparable to each another.